Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 }
 ```

-The method `AdminConsentClient` redirects to admin consent URI for the Web App and an admin can consent on behalf of organization.
+The method `AdminConsentClient` has the code to redirect the user to the admin consent endpoint for the admin to consent for the **Web App**.

 ```csharp
 public IActionResult AdminConsentClient()